Effects on Intimacy

 Physical and Emotional Issues

 For both men and women, some side effects of cancer treatment may inhibit intimacy.
 Problems are often caused by physical changes, such as erectile dysfunction or incontinence which can occur after prostate surgery.
-Other problems are due to emotional issues like changes in body image because of scarring or the loss of a breast.
+Other problems are due to emotional issues such as changes in body image because of scarring or the loss of a breast.

 Other emotional issues including depression, anxiety, and stress between you and your partner can play a role.
 Factors associated with other medical conditions such as pain or certain medications also may contribute.
+All of these issues can contribute to lack of desire or loss of interest in intimate activities.

 Often, sexual problems will not get better on their own, so it is important to talk with your doctor.
 He or she can suggest a treatment depending on the type of problem and its cause.
 A variety of things may help, including